 Baked gnocchi is made up of cooked gnocchi baked in the oven until the outside is golden and crispy and the interior is fluffy and creamy.

-- Gnocchi: Shelf-stable or refrigerated gnocchi will be the best option.
+- Gnocchi: Shelf-stable or refrigerated gnocchi will be the best option for oven baking.

 - Onions: Yellow onions work best and turn deliciously sweet when roasted.
 However, sweet (Vidalia) onions work as well!